Russian salad on toast

 Butter

-Mix all the ingredients for the salad well. taste for salt and a sharp bite from the horseradish.
+Mix all the salad ingredients well.
+Taste for salt and a sharp bite from the horseradish.
 Adjust as needed.

 Allow the mix to sit for at least 30 minutes for the flavours to come together.

-Toast the bred slices.
+Toast the bread slices.
 When cooled, add a thin spread of butter and heap on the salad.
-Serve immediiately.
+Serve immediately.